 Typical Bridge Loan Rates

-As with any type of business funding, terms vary by lender.
-However, you should go into bridge loans knowing that the rates are higher than your average loan.
-Expect to pay at least double the prime rate or roughly 8% to 11%.
+Bridge loan rates vary by lender.
+However, rates are higher than your average loan at around 9% to 12%.
 Since terms for bridge loans are so short, lenders use high rates to make money off their investments.

 - Origination fees